phonedotcom/events-integration-doc/docs/endpoints/profiles.md

 # Profiles

-Profile allows to specify support email for the callback.
+A Profile allows to specify a notifications email for a callback.
+Notifications are emited  when there is a need to notify the callback owner of some issues like timeouts, or de-regsitartion of the callback.

 ## Get list of profiles

-Returns list of profiles you have on account (extension)
+Returns list of profiles created on the account (or extension)

 ```
 GET https://api.phone.com/v4/accounts/VOIP_ID/integrations/events/profiles